Gilead Sciences Reports Positive Results From Phase 3 Study Of Livdelzi For Biliary Cholangitis

 FOSTER CITY (dpa-AFX) - Gilead Sciences, Inc. (GILD) announced Tuesday positive results from a Phase 3 study in people with primary biliary cholangitis (PBC), showing that treatment with Livdelzi (seladelpar) led to significantly more patients achieving normalization of alkaline phosphatase (ALP).

 ALP is a key liver marker of disease progression, compared with placebo after 52 weeks.
-The primary endpoint was defined as a composite of ALP - 1.0× upper limit of normal (ULN) and a - 15% decrease from baseline.
+The primary endpoint was defined as a composite of alkaline phosphatase (ALP) less than or equal to 1.0× upper limit of normal (ULN) and a decrease of at least 15% from baseline.

 These findings were observed in people with inadequately controlled disease, defined as having ALP levels above the ULN and below 1.67×ULN, with an incomplete response or intolerance to ursodeoxycholic acid (UDCA).